iusztinpaul/hands-on-llms/modules/financial_bot/README.md

 * Poetry 1.5.1
 * GNU Make 4.3

-Install dependencies:
+Installing all the other dependencies is as easy as running:
 ```shell
 make install
 ```

-For developing run:
+When developing run:
 ```shell
 make install_dev
 ```